josh-aaron/adserver/README.md

 Verification Steps:
 1. Ensure that at least one successful ad request has been sent to the VAST ad response API endpoint (i.e., endpoint returns either a populated VAST response or an empty VAST response with no ads due to inactive campaign)

+2. Send a GET request to the /adtransactions endpoint.

-2. Query the ad_transaction table using your method of choice.
+ Or query the ad_transaction table using your method of choice.
 Options include using the psql shell, or DB Administration application of choice.
 Here are the required psql commands, if that's your style:

 ```
 psql -U {username}